 - How to leverage the personalities to book more photography clients

-- What type of ads is the best one to run!
+- What type of ads are the best ones to run!

 The Pitbull Photographer

-The first personalities Pitbull.
+The first personality is the Pitbull.
 (Excuse how it’s a little bit overgeneralization of a pitbull.
-I know they are a loving breed like any other dogs!)
+I know they are a loving breed like any other dog!)
 Most pit bulls are fearless – they’ll go after anything like it’s their last meal.
 The book states that this is the most stereotypical “sales” personality.

 Lessons You Can Learn from a Pitbull

 When in doubt, just go for it.
 Get in front of as many people as possible so it’s a numbers game.

 How to leverage your pitbull-ness as a photographer to get more bookings